David Baker

 AS: I mean, people always said there’d be a Nobel Prize for the people to solve the protein folding problem, and here it is.
 How does it feel?

-DB: Well, I’m really optimistic about really a wide range of applications.
+DB: I’m really optimistic about really a wide range of applications.
 So just thinking about the things that we’re working on now, in health and medicine, I think smarter therapeutics that are more precise, and act only in the right time and place in the body, could get around a lot of the problems of systemic drugs.
-And we have the first really de novo design medicine that’s been approved for use in humans.
+We have the first really de novo design medicine that’s been approved for use in humans.
 That’s a vaccine designed by my colleague Neil King at the Institute for Protein Design.
-Then outside of medicine, I think we’re making great strides now in developing new catalysts.
-And, you know, that could be for things like breaking down pollutants and plastics and things in the environment to coming up with sort of greener chemistry, you know, better routes to new molecules.
-And so I think there’s a lot of sustainability applications, you know, once you start just thinking about all the different things proteins do in nature that, and they really just evolved over random chance over, you know, over millions of years of natural selection.
+Then outside of medicine, I think we’re making great strides now in developing new catalysts, and that could be for things like breaking down pollutants and plastics and things in the environment to coming up with sort of greener chemistry, you know, better routes to new molecules.
+I think there’s a lot of sustainability applications, you know, once you start just thinking about all the different things proteins do in nature that, and they really just evolved over random chance over, you know, over millions of years of natural selection.
 Now with the ability to design new proteins, specifically to solve problems there’s just so many possibilities.
 It’s really exciting.

 AS: It’s a whole new world, isn’t it?
 Gosh.